Secure by Design Example Security Resources Plan

 Category: Policies, procedures and control frameworks

-Purpose: The purpose of security processes is to establish clear and consistent procedures for handling security-related events and activities.
+- establish clear and consistent procedures for handling security-related events and activities

-Project phase: Security processes are mainly apply during the execution and maintenance phases of a project life cycle.
+Project phase: Security processes mainly apply during the execution and maintenance phases of a project life cycle.

 During the execution phase, incident response processes help manage and mitigate security incidents as they arise.